Final Project

 • The project must be able to be completed within the course of this semester and should be scoped correctly: we encourage you to be ambitious, but please visit office hours if you have questions about project scope.

-• Every project should involve reading about both your application domain and the methods that you’re using.
-A project on genetics should involve learning about and understanding the concepts that you’re using.
+• Every project should involve learning more about both your application domain and the methods that you’re using.
+This means reading about both facets.
+If you’re working on a project involving diagnosis of a disease, you should read enough to understand the disease and how it manifests the symptoms that your data may be noting.
 You’re expected to develop some domain knowledge related to your problem and demonstrate that in the report.

 Proposal